Share This Article

 The first steps for AR technology using only a smartphone with Android started seven years ago with project Tango, developed by Google.
 You need a specific google made device to run Tango, and this made the project limited to only some of the developers.
 As a result of the project, Google has developed ARCore.
 The major benefit of ARCore is that it can be performed without any additional hardware, which makes ARCore scalable across Android OS.
 ARCore is widely supported by Android as well as iOS devices and comes built-in with upcoming Android devices.

-ARKit is Apple’s AR platform for their iOS devices.
-Developers can build and design interactive apps that can efficiently interact with the real world around the user by utilizing data collected from devices’ sensors and cameras in real-time.
+ARKit is Apple’s AR platform for iOS devices.
+Developers can build and design interactive apps that can efficiently interact with the real world around the user by utilizing data collected from devices’ sensors and cameras in real time.
 Apple has been determined on the potential of AR for four years now and launched ARKit in 2017 along with their iOS11.
 Another major update came with iOS12, and Apple keeps it updated with their newer iOS release.

 ARCore or ARKit?
 Which one is better?